tessG/F22Matador/README.md

 Levels and objectives
-1. Client class and Domain class (Main - BankAccount) How one class will hold an instance of another class and use it's methods to get things done.
+1. Client class and Domain class (Main - BankAccount).
+How one class will hold an instance of another class and use it's methods to get things done.
-2. Utility classes (TextUI, FileIO)
+2. Utility classes (TextUI, FileIO).
 How we have classes that are not part of the domain, and should be coded as generic helper modules that can be reused on differenc projects
-3. Object analysis (Game, Player, Board, Field)
+3. Object analysis (Game, Player, Board, Field).
 How analysing the functional requirements should uncover the most important entities, candidate classes
-4. Composition
+4. Composition.
 How the structure of classes are connected through collections (Game - Player - BankAccount), (Game - Board - Field)
-5. Abstraction (Field < Property < Plot)
+5. Abstraction (Field < Property < Plot).
 How classes can share implementations (inheritance) or promise to implement certain behaviours (interface) to enable polymorphism.